An interview with USMA’s 2020/2021 President

 Sarah: How has the global economy impacted utilities in North America?

 Julie: We’ve seen a reduction in manufacturing all over the world because of COVID-19.
 As a result, the utility industry has struggled to acquire the materials and equipment we need…and the various utilities are all competing for similar materials.
 In Arizona we’re still seeing a lot of growth.
-Our residential real estate industry has been going strong even though we’re in the middle of a recession – but how do you provide all the equipment needed to build that infrastructure for new subdivisions right now?
+Our residential real estate industry has been going strong even though we’re in a middle of a recession – but how do you provide all the equipment needed to build that infrastructure for new subdivisions right now?
 That is a challenge.
 Recent natural disasters across the country – hurricanes, tornadoes, extreme heat – make the challenge of securing necessary materials and equipment even more difficult.
 All these dynamics coming together at the same time are causing a fascinating complexity that we have to get through with creativity and flexibility.
 At the end of the day, utilities are just not good at standardization.
 There’s little consistency in materials and equipment across the country.
 We’ve all designed our systems, in many respects, a little bit differently.
 Some systems have been around for a long time.
 Other infrastructure is newer and more modern.
 So now we’re in this situation where we are competing for limited materials, but each utility may need them to be manufactured just a little bit differently to meet system requirements.
 As an industry, we may need to consider finding ways to utilize more standardized equipment to manage future demands of continued growth and new technology.

 Sarah: Other than working from home, how has this impacted your people?